Natural justice: Waiver

 The court normally requests that an objection be taken as soon as the prejudiced party has knowledge of the bias.
 If an objection is not raised and proceedings are allowed to continue without disapproval, it will be held that the party has waived its right to do so.

 Effect of a finding of bias

-In Dimes, the judges advised the House of Lords that Lord Cottenham's pecuniary interest made his judgment not void, but voidable.
-This advice is not wrong in the context of a judicial act under review, where the judgment will be held valid unless reversed on appeal.
+In Dimes, the judges advised the House of Lords that Lord Cottenham's pecuniary interest made his judgement not void, but voidable.
+This advice is not wrong in the context of a judicial act under review, where the judgement will be held valid unless reversed on appeal.

-However, in the cases of administrative acts or decisions under judicial review, the court can only intervene on the grounds of ultra vires, hence making the judgment void.
+However, in the cases of administrative acts or decisions under judicial review, the court can only intervene on the grounds of ultra vires, hence making the judgement void.
 Lord Esher said in Allison v General Council of Medical Education and Registration (1894) that the participation of a disqualified person "certainly rendered the decision wholly void".